Rwb3n/SF-Boxfresh-app/README.md

 It simulates a end-to-end service planning system.
 Optimizing workflow using elegant Schema design, Flow automation, Reports & Dashbords, following best practices.

 ### Why? let's recap what happened on the previous episode of:
 ### 'Ruben is a stubborn goat..."
-Or if you want [Skip the Cutscene](https://github.com/Rwb3n/SF-Boxfresh-app/blob/main/README.md#-scenario)
+Or if you're impatient [Skip the Cutscene](https://github.com/Rwb3n/SF-Boxfresh-app/blob/main/README.md#-scenario)

-I had a dream: Working outdoors, basking in the sun amongst nature, grafting away to my heart's content.
+I had a dream: **Working outdoors, basking in the sun amongst nature, grafting away to my heart's content.**
 Being based in the centre of London should've been a clear indicator that this would be an uphill battle (fun fact: London is considered a forest from the amount of trees in it).
-I was given, breathing room, a chance to try it out with some savings after COVID, so I did.
+I was given breathing room, a chance to try it out with some savings after COVID.
+So I did.

 I started freelance gardening private properties, middle-upper class families where one partner would be out getting the bacon, while the other took care of HQ.
 In these classic units, the stay at home member of the team is tested with their own challenges.
-They are usually the chief executive, manager, supervisor, and hands-on operative of the busyness.
+They are usually the chief executive, manager, supervisor, and hands-on operative in the business of running a household.
 At some point they realise that outsourcing the more technical, and physically demanding, activities to sub-contractors is a essential energy-saving tactic.

 ### *Enter Ruben.
 Gardening cowboy, stinging nettles' worst nightmare, the secateur wielding spectre of topiary.*